 Many people sit all day at their jobs.
 They can add activity to their schedule before work, during work, at lunch, and after work.

 - People who drive can park around the corner or a few blocks from their workplace to get in a 5- to 10-minute walk before work.

-- People who take the bus can get off 1 stop before their usual stop to get in a few extra minutes of walking.
+- People who take the bus or train can get off 1 stop before their usual stop to get in a few extra minutes of walking.